mozes/partner-api-docs/sections/campaign.md

 `mozes_id` The ID of the user to whom you wish to begin the campaign flow.

+`project_id` The ID of the project associated with this flow.

 `channel_id` _Optional._ The channel ID corresponds to a specific choice in a vote campaign.

 ### Response Data